adrelino/variational-depth-from-focus/README.md

 cd ..
 ../build/compress -compr 95 -indir ../aligned/<capture design id> -outdir ../samples/<capture design id> -type jpg -color 1 -anydepth 1 -debug 0
 ```
-note that when using the sweep_focus.json file which ships with the app instead of the one we provide above, the order of focal distances is reversed, meaning that the first captured image has the largest focal distance.
+Note that when using the sweep_focus.json file, which ships with the app, instead of the one we provide above, the order of focal distances is reversed, meaning that the first captured image has the largest focal distance.
 In this case, just pass -r to sort so that the images will be cropped correctly and the resulting depth colormap is in the same order as in the other sequences.

 For convenience, we provide the bash script [align.sh](https://github.com/adrelino/variational-depth-from-focus/blob/master/align.sh) which bundles all of the above tasks, and additionally calls the main vdff programm together with the export option to quickly check if a recorded burst gives a satisfying depth map.

-considered you copied the Captured folder to the root of this github repository, then you simply need to run
+Once you have copied the Captured folder to the root of this github repository, then you simply need to run:
 ```sh
 cd <vddf repo root>/Captured
 ../align.sh <capture design id> <reverse>?
 ```
-which aligns the images, optionally reversing them if a second argument is supplied, crops them, compresses them and stores them in the /samples/<capture design id> folder and then runs the main vdff programm with this sequence, exporting the resulting depth map to /samples/results/<capture design id>.png.
+This aligns the images, optionally reversing them if a second argument is supplied, crops them, compresses them and stores them in the /samples/<capture design id> folder and then runs the main vdff programm with this sequence, exporting the resulting depth map to /samples/results/<capture design id>.png.